 In a crisis, the traditional ways of doing business don’t always work.
 And just a month into the COVID-19 pandemic, retailers are already experiencing disruptions.
 According to a recent survey, 47% of U.S. brands expect to see some downside revenue implications due to the novel coronavirus.
 And an additional 33% responded that it’s too early to say.

 As consumers continue to self-isolate and go all-digital, companies have new opportunities to connect with customers and reimagine their business models.
-Regardless of your organization’s size, location, or industry, this crisis offers the opportunity for innovation.
+Regardless of your organisation’s size, location, or industry, this crisis offers the opportunity for innovation.

 Let’s take a look at best practices for pivoting your retail experiences to digital — and how brands are already tackling traffic challenges head-on.